 Gair Wood has been developed as the result of a partnership between the University and its Estates Team and Sustainability Service, the White Rose Forest and the United Bank of Carbon, an environmental charity that protects, plants and restores trees and forests.
 There has also been support from Leeds City Council and the Forestry Commision.

 The project is funded by the White Rose Forest through Defra’s Nature for Climate Fund.

-Fore more details on Gair Wood please contact David Lewis in the press office at the University of Leeds; firstname.lastname@example.org
+Fore more details on Gair Wood please, please contact David Lewis in the Press Office at the University of Leeds by email on email@example.com.

 Images: Vic De Jesus/University of Leeds